-Those that did flee went to Europe, North Africa, and the Middle East.
-This is likely where the Ermoza family, depicted in Beauty Queen of Jerusalem, would fall.
+Those that did flee went to Europe, North Africa and the Middle East.
+This was likely where the Ermoza family would fall.

 In the series, we also see tensions that exist between Ashkenazi (Eastern European) and Sephardic Jews.
 We won’t get into the roots of that cultural conflict, which exists to a much smaller extent in the present-day Jewish community.